timescale/docs/CONTRIBUTING.md

 To make the contribution yourself:

-1. Get the documentation source code in one of the following ways:
+1. Get the documentation source:

     - No write access?
 [Fork this repository][github-fork].
     - Already have a write access?
 [Clone this repository][github-clone].

-2. Create a branch from `latest`, make your changes, and raise a pull request back to `latest` in the upstream repository.
+2. Create a branch from `latest`, make your changes, and raise a pull request back to `latest`.

 3. Sign a Contributor License Agreement (CLA).